NRGI/resourceprojects.org-frontend/components/static/contribute.md

 ### (1) Get your copy

-Making sure you are have a [Google Account](http://google.com/accounts/) and are logged in, [follow this link to view the spreadsheet template](https://docs.google.com/spreadsheets/d/19pLirq9l-4W0DudIxb_P5KEMx6HP2smxDksUBVoyQ3I/edit?usp=sharing).
+Making sure you are have a [Google Account](http://google.com/accounts/) and are logged in, [follow this link to make a copy of the spreadsheet template](https://docs.google.com/spreadsheets/d/16vuQCT92gYsMGGNGgX-j12-giCmO3SrUak6cG8oulMM/copy).

-From the file menu, choose ‘Make a copy...’

 ### (2) Enter data